 With the most common intermittent fasting 16/8 schedule, one may eat only 8 hours per day, e.g., from noon to 8 PM.

 However, you are allowed to drink around the clock.
-Therefore, we take a closer look at what you can drink during intermittent fasting without destroying its benefits.
+Therefore, we look closer at what you can drink during intermittent fasting without destroying its benefits.

-To judge what one is allowed to drink during intermittent fasting, we have to find out why we are fasting first.
+To judge what one is allowed to drink during intermittent fasting, we must first find out why we are fasting.

 In short, there are two primary reasons for intermittent fasting: